KnightsLab/Pulp3D-Seed/README.md

 ```

 ## Dataset
-You can access the data evaluated using our model using this [link](http://eng.staff.alexu.edu.eg/staff/mtorki/Research/Data/JDR_Files/)
+You can access the infered data using our model using this [link](http://eng.staff.alexu.edu.eg/staff/mtorki/Research/Data/JDR_Files/)